holochain/docs-pages/coreconcepts/10_capability_tokens.md

-# 10: Securing And Delegating Access To Zome Functions With Capability Tokens
+# 10: Securing and delegating access to zome functions with capability tokens

 > Holochain empowers individuals to control who or what accesses their DNA instances through **capability tokens**.
 This allows them to **delegate their agency** to other agents in the same network.